NI-Measurement-Plug-Ins/pcba-fct/src/NIFgenSignalVoltageGeneration/README.md

-## NI-DCPower DC Constant Voltage Power Supply Measurement
+## NI-FGEN Signal Voltage Generation Measurement

-This measurement plug-in performs a DC constant source voltage measurement that returns the measured voltage, current and power.
+This measurement plug-in generates a Standard Function waveform that is either sine or square at a set 50% duty cycle using NI-FGEN.

 1. Create a pin map if not yet already done so.
 See [Creating and Using Pin Maps](https://www.ni.com/docs/en-US/bundle/measurementlink/page/using-pin-maps.html).
 2. Select the appropriate pin from the Pin Name drop down.
 3. Provide the desired input values.
 4. Run the measurement.
-5. The measurement will return the measured voltage, current and power.
-The `In Compliance` indicator will turn true if the compliance limit has been reached.
-See [here](https://www.ni.com/en/support/documentation/supplemental/19/smu-best-practices--understanding-compliance-and-device-protecti.html) for more information.
+5. The measurement will display the standard function generated on the graph.
+A more comprehensive view of the generated waveform can also be seen using an NI SCOPE device to read back the generated waveform.

 ### Features

-- Uses the NI-DCPower LabVIEW API.
+- Uses the NI-FGEN LabVIEW API.
 - Pin-aware, supporting one session and one pin.
   - Uses the same inputs for all selected pin/site combinations.
 - An example pin map is saved under the measurement source for reference.